nhsconnect/gpconnect/pages/appointments/appointments.md

 ## Purpose ##

-The Appointment Management Capability (AM) APIs enable consumer system administrative and clinical end-users to more effectively book and manage appointments held in any of the four GP Principal Practice systems, improving access to GP care.
+To meet strategic objectives to improve access to GP care, the Appointment Management(AM) APIs enable consumer system administrative and clinical end-users to more effectively book and manage GP Practice-designated externally-bookable appointments held in any of the four GP Principal Practice systems.
 The deployment of the APIs within Patient Apps, to support Patient direct access, is envisaged for a later Phase.

 ## Example Scenarios ##

-- Administrative staff at a GP practice can book an appointment on behalf of a patient.
+- Administrative staff at a GP practice can book an appointment on behalf of a patient
 - Administrative staff at a GP Extended Access Hub can book an appointment on behalf of a patient at any of its federated GP practices
 - An Urgent Care 111 Call Centre handler or Triage Clinician can book, cancel or view appointments on behalf of a patient at the patient's registered or federated GP Practices or Extended Access Hubs
 - A patient will be able to book, cancel or view their GP appointments via a GPConnect-enabled App